saidmazaya/Laporkan/laporkan/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.

+## Install Dependencies
+Run `npm install` to install all dependencies.

 ## Environment Variables
 make `environments` folder in `src` folder, then create `environment.ts` file in `environments` folder.
 Then add this code to `environment.ts` file.